Miciasty/Enhanced-Ores/README.md

 - `/eo region **close**` Closes Player's active session.

 - `/eo region **remove** < id / name >` Removes existing region.

+> [!TIP]
+> If you are interested in actually knowing if something really works or not.
+You can always enable 'Devmode' and check new informations in Console.

+- `/eo devmode` enables / disables devmode.

 ## Support